Isaac-tech06/Team-3-AIIE2025/README.md

   * 50 : 50 = 50% (100 files) for training and 50% (50 files) for testing
   * 85 : 15 = 85% (175 files) for training and 15% (30 files) for testing

 * Since CNNs require a fixed input size for inputted images, we decided to test out three different image sizes to be fed into the model.
-These sizes include 150 x 150, 128 x 128 ,and 224 x 224.
+These sizes include 150 x 150, 128 x 128, and 224 x 224.
 ## Model Performance Table

 | Epoch | Layers | Batch Size | Train/Test Split          | Accuracy | Image Size |